-The 21st successor to the role of Bengalla's resident superhero must travel to New York to prevent a rich madman from obtaining three magic skulls that would give him the secret to ultimate power.
+The Phantom, descendent of a line of African superheroes, travels to New York City to thwart a wealthy criminal genius from obtaining three magic skulls which would give him the secret to ultimate power.

 Kenneth Chisholm <firstname.lastname@example.org>

 34 of 48 people found this review helpful.

 Was this review helpful to you?